DeepRobot2020/udacity_carnd/CarNDTerm2/T2P5-CarND-MPC/README.md

 After transforming the waypoints into vehicle cooridinates, we apply 3rd order of polynomial fit to get the coefficients for the solver.

 ## Model Predictive Control with Latency
-The student implements Model Predictive Control that handles a 100 millisecond latency.
-Student provides details on how they deal with latency.

 In this project, we assume that there is a 100ms actuator latency between issuing the actuator command to the  actual time the command applies to the vehicle hardware.
 To incorporate the actuator latency into the controller, we assume the world is static and predict use the kinematic model to update the state vector of the vehicle and used this updated state as the initial state for the MPC solver.

 ```c++